jmajkutewicz/EditPrefs/readme.md

 # Wiki Preferences

-This repo contains code for paper "TODO"
+This repo contains code for the paper "TBA"

-This tools creates LLM alignment dataset from Wikipedia articles' edition history.
+This tool creates an LLM alignment dataset from Wikipedia articles' edition history.

 ## Dataset

-The Wiki Preferences dataset created from English Wikipedia dump from 01.04.2024 is available on HuggingFace: https://huggingface.co/datasets/jmajkutewicz/WikiPrefs
+The Wiki Preferences dataset created from the English Wikipedia dump from 01.04.2024 is available on HuggingFace: https://huggingface.co/datasets/jmajkutewicz/WikiPrefs

 ## Usage